yontxu/rest-api/symfony-rest-api/README.md

 symfony-rest-api
 ================

-The main goal on this project is being a proof of concept of an initial REST API project.
+The main goal on this project is being a proof of concept of an initial REST API Symfony 3.5.3 project.

 ## Prerequisites